List of content you will read in this article:

 To avoid these issues for customers as much as possible, if there is maintenance that needs to be done on the site, it is best to do it at a quieter time with less traffic so the users aren't constantly shown this message.

 If it is indeed caused by a spike in traffic, then it may be a good idea for you to increase the available resources for the webserver in order to accommodate the new influx of users.
 This is especially true if you foresee your site consistently getting more traffic going forward instead of just one quick spike, such as when you run promotions and get a flock of new hits.

 If you are getting the error because of a DoS, or denial of service attack, you should contact the hosting provider.

 By doing so, you can check the things you can do to stop it from happening again.
 In the case of such an attack, you might also want to consider increasing the level of security of your server and site or put in patches against the areas a hacker may try to exploit when attacking your site.

 A lot of hosting providers already have protection against DDoS attacks in place, and this can limit the number of people able to get to the site at any given time.

-If you're not running an anti-virus program, it would be a good idea to open one up just to make sure the error isn't caused by any malware.
+If you're not running an anti-virus program, it would be a good idea to open one up just to ensure any malware doesn't cause the error.

 It could also be a general configuration issue.
-For instance, if your code is set up to only accommodate a certain amount of users, the error will show up even if the capacity for it is actually larger.
+For instance, if your code is set up only to accommodate a certain amount of users, the error will show up even if the capacity for it is larger.

-These error messages are able to explain the issue more in-depth by explaining the work that is being done on the website.
+These error messages can explain the issue more in-depth by explaining the work that is being done on the website.
 It will also usually give you a roundabout estimate of when you can expect the maintenance to be complete on the site.